TheFibonacciEffect/Partitur/README.md

 ``pip -r install requirenments.txt``

 ## This is what it does so far
-(this is not up to date anymore, I will update as soon as I have time)

-A sound file is read, here an "a" note played by a piano
+A sound file is read, here an `a` note played by a piano

 ![a raw a note played by a piano](/images/piano_a.png)